Age verification system

-An age verification system, also known as an age gate, is a technical protection measure used to restrict access to digital content from those who are not appropriately-aged.
-These systems are used primarily to restrict access to content classified (either voluntarily or by local laws) as being inappropriate for users under a specific age, such as alcohol and tobacco advertising, internet pornography or other forms of adult-oriented content, video games with objectionable content, or to remain in compliance with online privacy laws that regulate the collection of personal information from minors (such as COPPA in the United States).
+An age verification system, also known as an age gate, is any technical system that externally verifies a person's age.
+These systems are used primarily to restrict access to content classified, either voluntarily or by local laws, as being inappropriate for users under a specific age, such as alcohol, tobacco, gambling, video games with objectionable content, pornography, or to remain in compliance with internet privacy laws that regulate the collection of personal information from minors, such as COPPA in the United States.
+Age verification systems have been criticized for privacy and computer security risks.